davieduardo001/DaviEduardo001/README.md

 ### Hello!
 I'm Davi Eduardo!
 You can call me Eduardo!

 ##
-- Studing cloud devops
+- Studing cloud and devops
-- Android Dev
+- Android and Web dev for hobby
 - Reader of all the things u' can imagine
 - Linux user :D